CrowdHailer/key-value/README.md

 client.
 The difference is whether the data is large enough to require processing in the server, at least initially, or small enough to be sent to the client cheaply.

+### GenServer

+Stands for generic server and is a behaviour module for implementing the server of a client-server relation.
+The GenServer process runs a module, the module should start with `use GenServer`.
+Desired behaviour is implemented by adding the `handle_call/3` and `handle_cast/2` methods.

+The server callbacks are described separate to the module documentation, [here](http://elixir-lang.org/docs/stable/elixir/#!GenServer.html).

+##### Callbacks

+calls are synchronous and should be used by default.
+The fact they block is a useful back pressure mechanism.

+casts are asynchronous, they also do not guarantee